-Having one of these doggy water bottles is great for long walks, hikes, or even normal walks when it is hot outside.
-There are a few different styles for these water bottles but I really like the ones with the bowl at the top because they are a little less messy than the ones where you flip the bowl in and out when you give them water.
+Having one of these doggy water bottles is great for walks and hikes when it is hot outside.
+There are a few different styles for these water bottles, but I really like the ones with the bowl at the top because they are a little less messy.

 15 – Slow Feeder Dog Bowl

-These bowls are great for dogs who eat a little to fast, we have one of those dogs!
-They make it harder for them to just swallow their meal whole which can be dangerous for dogs to do as they can choke.
+These bowls are great for dogs who eat a little too fast, we have one of those dogs!
+These make it harder for them to just swallow their meal whole, which can be dangerous.
 Our Shepard who has one of these is not the biggest fan of it, and he still will eat fast, but not as fast as he use to.
-He eats more than our huskies, but he would finish eating is half the time it took his sisters and he would cough during eating, so we had to get him one of these for safety!
+He eats more than our huskies, but he would finish eating in half the time.
+He would also cough during eating, so we had to get him one of these for safety!

-We use to have wood floors where we lived and our dogs make a mess when they drink so we had to keep the water outside.
-We got one of these bowls that you hook up to a hose so it is always full for them and loved it.
-We used one of the drinkable hoses that are for RVs so they weren’t drinking from a regular hose.
-These bowls need to be cleaned more often than a water bowl indoors but it is a great solution to not having to fill up a big water jug and lug it outside.
+We use to have wood floors where we lived and our dogs make a mess when they drink, so we kept the water outside.
+We got one of these bowls that you hook up to a hose so it is always full.
+These bowls need to be cleaned more often than a water bowl indoors, but it is a great solution to not having to fill up a big water jug and lug it outside.

 17 – Pressure Gates

-These gates do not require any drilling or anything so they can be removed and put anywhere with no damage to walls or door frames.
-This specific one is extra tall which is helpful for dogs who jump, though or Shepard still will jump over this one.
-We use the gates to block off rooms that we don’t want them in such as the room where we have the cat food.
+These gates do not require any drilling or anything.
+They can be removed and put anywhere with no damage to walls or door frames.
+This specific one is extra tall which is helpful for dogs who jump, though or Shepard still will jump over this one!
+We use the gates to block off rooms or hallways that we don’t want them in.

 Kong is known to be super durable, but as I said previously, my dogs can rip through a new toy within a day!
-The only ones they have trouble with chewing up that quickly are the “Extrerme” toys which are any of the black ones Kong makes rather than the red.
+The only ones they have trouble with chewing up that quickly are the “Extrerme” toys; which are any of the black ones Kong makes rather than the red.
 We get those for them when we do buy something like that and they last much longer!
-Kong does have a 30 day warranty so if the toy gets chewed up within 30 days they will send you a new one once, not unlimited amounts.
+Kong does have a 30 day warranty so if the toy gets chewed up within 30 days they will send you a new one once.

 19 – Large Dog Ropes